 With the Planning and Building Regulations finsalised and completed on site the applicant could now apply to the Council for a HMO Licence and begin to realise the full potential of the property.

-If you would like to find out more about how our Planning Consultancy and Architectural Design Services can work in perfect sync to achieve a successful outcome in the planning system please CONTACT US and we will be only too happy to talk through any questions or development proposals you may have.
-Alternatively please refer to our dedicated HMO Page for more examples of success in this field.
+If you would like to find out more about how our Planning Consultancy and Architectural Design Services can work in perfect sync to achieve a successful outcome in the planning system please contact us and we will be only too happy to talk through any questions or development proposals you may have.
+Alternatively please refer to our dedicated Building Regulations page to see how our technical knowldege can deliver the conversion of a C3 to C4 use.

 READ MORE NEWS